 Just steps from the door of Hofsas House is the storybook-perfect little village of Carmel-by-the-Sea, an art- and food-lover’s dream come true.
-As you walk around Carmel, you’ll notice that there are no neon lights of any kind and all of the signs are made from wood or wood-like materials (hence the gas station with the carved wood sign).
+As you walk around Carmel, you’ll notice that there are no neon lights of any kind.
+In fact, allof the signs are made from wood or wood-like materials (hence the gas station with the carved wood sign).
 Trees take precedence over just about anything, which is why you’ll be walking or driving along and suddenly there’s a tree in the middle of the sidewalk or road that you need to maneuver around.

 If you’re looking for lunch – especially one that you can bring to your favorite picnic destination, just head right down the street and around the corner to 5th Avenue Deli (on 5th between San Carlos and Dolores).
 At 5th Avenue Deli, we picked up a set of box lunches – including deli sandwiches, apples, chips, and a cookie – to bring down to the beach.
 You can also choose from their widely varied menu to create your own sandwich, or choose from salads, soups, or hot items like chicken pot pie, lasagna, salmon, and more.

 Ready for something sweet?
 Just a few blocks away is the adorable Cottage of Sweets, a British-style candy shop that makes its own fudge.
 How good is it?
-Cottage of Sweets was named one of the top ten candy stores in the country by USA Today in 2009, and it continues to draw lines of sweets-loving kids and adults.
-We were especially partial to the dark chocolate sea salt caramel, but our kids were fascinated by the wealth of every imaginable kind of candy lining the entire shop.
+USA Today named Cottage of Sweets one of the top ten candy stores in the country in 2009.
+Each day, it continues to draw lines of sweets-loving kids and adults.
+We loved the dark chocolate sea salt caramel, and our kids were fascinated by the wealth of every imaginable kind of candy lining the entire shop.

 Two blocks from Hofsas House is Hog’s Breath Inn, a picturesque little restaurant once owned by Clint Eastwood.
 You can dine al fresco, next to a crackling fireplace and beneath towering trees lined with twinkle lights.
 The food is fresh and local (we loved the local sand dabs), and the service is so fast it was as if they had read our minds about what we wanted to eat.